flux-framework/flux-operator/examples/experimental/bursting/broker/README.md

       down      6       24 flux-sample-[2-3],burst-0-[0-3]
 ```

+The above shows us that the broker running here can accept burstable resources (`burst-0-[0-3]`), and even
+can accept the local cluster expanding (`flux-sample[2-3]`) for a total of 24 cores.
+The reason
+that the remote burst prefix has an extra "0" is that we could potentially have different sets of
+burstable remotes, namespaced by this prefix.
 And now let's create a burstable job, and ask for more nodes than we have :)

 ```bash
 # Set burstable=1